sebastiansandovalcastro/DataMining/practices/practice7Unit3.md

-# PRACTICE 6: CODE ANALYSIS OF K-NN METHOD
+# PRACTICE 7: CODE ANALYSIS OF RANDOM FOREST METHOD

 ## Introduction

-In this practice the code of the file "knn.R" was run and some observations were made.
+In this practice the code of the file "random_forest_classification.R" was run and some observations were made.

 ## Development